Dieg0Lir4/Implementation-of-Computational-Methods/README.md

     string_chars(Input, Characters),
     process(Characters, 0).
 ```
 The function string_chars is built in prolog, it needs to go through the entire length of the string to convert it to a list of characters, making it of O(n) complexity.
+Where n is equal to the length of the string

 The function process do two main actions: